top of page

 What do I need in order to be a foster parent?

-The main requirement to become a foster parent is to have a separate bedroom with a window, to complete and have approved a home study, and be able to show you are a capable home for providing care to a child.
+Although the specifics vary by province, the main requirement to become a foster parent is to have a separate bedroom with a window, to complete and have approved a home study, and to be able to show you are a capable home for providing care to a child.
 Training is provided before and immediately after becoming a foster parent, with addition training expected long term.

 Are foster parents paid?